-Equity funds: Three funds as of December 31, 2022 and 2021.
-One fund invests in Indian shares, one fund invests in emerging market equities and one fund invests in emerging market small cap equities.
+Equity funds: Two funds as of December 31, 2023 and 2022.
+One fund invests in Indian shares and the other fund invests in emerging market small cap equities.

-Fixed income funds: One fund as of December 31, 2022 and 2021.
+Fixed income funds: One fund as of December 31, 2023 and 2022.
 The fund invests in U.S. dollar-denominated high-yield bonds.

-Hedge funds: Six funds as of December 31, 2022 and seven funds at December 31, 2021.
-Four hedge funds in 2022 and five in 2021 invest in a select group of underlying managers that implement different alternative investment strategies and invest in a variety of markets through limited partnerships, limited liability companies, and other investment entities.
+Hedge funds: Six funds as of December 31, 2023 and five as of 2022.
+Four hedge funds in 2023 and three in 2022 invest in a select group of underlying managers that implement different alternative investment strategies and invest in a variety of markets through limited partnerships, limited liability companies, and other investment entities.
 One hedge fund invests in or sells short securities, typically of fixed income securities and employs a long-short credit strategy.
 One hedge fund writes collateralized put options on the S&P 500 Index.

-Private markets funds: Fifteen funds as of December 31, 2022 and thirteen funds as of December 31, 2021.
+Private markets funds: Fourteen funds as of December 31, 2023 and fifteen funds as of December 31, 2022.
 The private markets funds comprise limited partnership interests in equity or debt securities of privately held companies.
 Private markets funds are not eligible for redemption.

-Real estate funds: Eight funds as of December 31, 2022 and ten as of December 31, 2021.
+Real estate funds: Eight funds as of December 31, 2023 and 2022.
 The real estate funds comprise core, value-add, and opportunistic real estate funds.
-Real estate funds that are closed-end funds, eight out of the ten real estate funds, are not eligible for redemption.
-The remaining two funds are open-ended funds with 30 days and 45 days notice for redemption.
+Real estate funds that are closed-end funds, six out of the eight real estate funds, are not eligible for redemption.
+The remaining two funds are open-ended funds with 30 days and 45 days notice for redemption, subject to a redemption gate exercised at the discretion of the manager.

-Infrastructure funds: One fund as of December 31, 2022 and 2021.
-The infrastructure fund is a core fund with 45 days' notice for redemptions after the initial lock-up period of May 31, 2023.
+Real asset infrastructure funds: One fund as of December 31, 2023 and 2022.
+The infrastructure fund is a core fund with 45 days' notice for redemptions.